mfosterw/cookiestocracy/README.rst

 .. code-block:: bash

-    cd democrasite
     celery -A config.celery_app worker -l info

 Please note: For Celery's import magic to work, it is important *where* the celery commands are run.
 If you are in the same folder with *manage.py*, you should be right.